 Figure 6.1.1.
-Left: Mass resolution $\sigma(m{A'})$ assumed for reach calculations, estimated from momentum resolution achieved in Monte Carlo and expected angular resolution when using a 10μm beam spot constraint (this constraint has not been implemented in the calculations described in Section 5.3).
+Left: Mass resolution $\sigma(m{A'})$ assumed for reach calculations, estimated from momentum resolution achieved in Monte Carlo and expected angular resolution when using a 20μm beam spot constraint.
+The red (green) dashed line is the resolution used for the vertexing region and the blue (yellow) for the bump-hunt only region for 6.6 GeV (2.2 GeV) beam energy.
 Right: Distribution of statistics in full resonance search.
 The curves indicate the number of background QED trident events expected in a resolution-limited mass window of width $\delta m{A'} = 2.5 \sigma(m{A'})$.
-The red curve corresponds to the distribution of statistics for a 3×10^6 s run at 5.5 GeV beam energy, with a current of 400 nA on a 0.25% X0 target, while the dashed maroon curve corresponds to 3.3 GeV beam energy and a 0.125% X0 target.
+The red curve corresponds to the distribution of statistics for a 9×10^6 s run at 6.6 GeV beam energy, with a current of 450 nA on a 0.25% X0 target, while the dashed maroon curve corresponds to 2.2 GeV beam energy and a 0.125% X0 target.